 The reward for working in this sphere is the satisfaction of having served a deep need of the current time and thereby have made a difference in the world that will have far-reaching effects.

 WALDORF SCHOOL ASSOCIATION OF KELOWNA (WSAK)

-The Waldorf School Association of Kelowna founded the Kelowna Waldorf School in 1982 and has the task to ensure that the school is maintained and operated in accordance with the laws of the Province of British Columbia.
+The Waldorf School Association of Kelowna founded the Kelowna Waldorf School in 1982 to ensure that the school is maintained and operated per the laws of the Province of British Columbia.

 The reward for those working in this sphere is the opportunity for considerable personal growth, deep friendships and also the satisfaction of having made a difference in the world.

-The practice of incorporating parents as Trustees in Waldorf Schools, in non-pedagogical areas, has evolved as a legal and practical necessity in founding, funding, implementing, and governing a Waldorf School.
-Trustees have brought a considerable range of skills to the task of funding, building and operating Waldorf Schools.
-The Board of Trustees is responsible for the legal goodstanding and financial well-being of the school.
+The Board of Trustees is responsible for the legal standing and financial well-being of the school.
 This body has the long-term goals of the school at heart and works to secure the school as an entity within the legal and financial realm of the broader community.
 It may be composed of parents, teachers and members of the greater community.